yuexing/realblog/language/cpp-exceptions.md

 which will:

-- walk the stack with the help of the exception tables untile it finds a handler for the exception;
+- walk the stack with the help of the exception tables until it finds a handler for the exception;
 - unwind the stack (call destructors on the way) until it gets to that handler
 - call the handler